-1.1 Woburn Sands is an established community on the outskirts of Milton Keynes.
+Woburn Sands is an established community on the outskirts of Milton Keynes.
 This Plan sets out the town's Vision for the future and specific policies under various headings in order to achieve that Vision.
-The Plan covers the civil parish of Woburn Sands and has been prepared by the Woburn Sands Town Council following an initial Issues Meeting held on 29 March 2012 (see the following section).
-The Plan has been approved by an Independent Examiner appointed in accordance with the relevant legislative requirements.
-Assuming approval by the wider community through a referendum the Plan will be "made" by Milton Keynes Council, the planning authority for the area.
-Once "made" it will form part of the Development Plan for the area and will be a material consideration in determining planning applications by Milton Keynes Council.
+The Plan covers the civil parish of Woburn Sands and has been prepared by the Woburn Sands Town Council following an initial Issues Meeting held on 29 March 2012 (reported on in the following section).
+The Plan's adoption is subject to an Examination by an Inspector, the approval of the wider community through a referendum and subsequent approval and adoption by Milton Keynes Council, the planning authority for the area.

+Once adopted the provisions of the Plan will be a Material Planning Consideration and all development proposals in the town will be required to comply with it.
 The Plan covers the period to 2026 (to coincide with Milton Keynes Council's Core Strategy).